Scandinavian Airlines: Current fleet

-As of September 2025, Scandinavian Airlines operates the following aircraft under its own register:
+As of September 2025, Scandinavian Airlines operates an all-Airbus mainline fleet composed of the following aircraft:

+Additionally, SAS operates a single Boeing 737-700 equipped for MEDEVAC on behalf of the Norwegian Armed Forces and the Norwegian Directorate for Health and Social Affairs.
+This last remaining 737 is to be retired and replaced by a similarly configured Airbus A320neo.

-As of August 2025, Scandinavian Airlines also has the following aircraft operated by its subsidiaries and other carriers under wetlease agreements:
+As of August 2025, Scandinavian Airlines also has the following regional aircraft operated by its subsidiaries and other carriers under wet-lease agreements:

 Future fleet plans

 Short haul

 On 20 June 2011, SAS announced an order for 30 new A320neo aircraft as part of its fleet harmonization plan.
 SAS' stated goal is to have an all-Airbus fleet at its bases in Stockholm and Copenhagen by 2019, with a mixed A320neo and A320ceo fleet operation at both bases.
-The base in Oslo will then operate mostly Boeing 737-800 aircraft, with a few 737-700s also being retained.
-The older, smaller 737-600s are disposed of in 2019.
+The base in Oslo was then operate mostly Boeing 737-800 aircraft, with a few 737-700s also being retained at the time.
+The older, smaller 737-600s were disposed of in 2019.
 The first order of A320neos was delivered in October 2016.

 In April 2018, SAS announced an order of 50 more A320neos to replace all 737NGs and older A320ceos in service as part of its goal to have an all-Airbus fleet by 2023.
+The last Boeing 737 has been phased out of the fleet on 19 November 2023.
+This Boeing 737-700, registered LN-RRB and named "Dag Viking", was operating as SAS Flight 737.
+As of now, the aircraft is currently operated by Canadian North as C-FHNH.

 Long haul

-On 25 June 2013, SAS and Airbus signed a Memorandum of Understanding stating that SAS intends to buy twelve new-generation aircraft, including six options.
+On 25 June 2013, SAS and Airbus signed a memorandum of understanding stating that SAS intends to buy twelve new-generation aircraft, including six options.
 The agreement consists of eight A350-900s with six options and four A330-300Es.
 The first new long-haul aircraft to enter service will be the A330-300E, which was originally planned to replace the aging A340-300s in 2015 as leasing agreements on these aircraft expire.
 Instead, SAS renewed the leasing agreements to be able to expand its long-haul fleet and used the new A330-300Es to add more long-haul destinations to its network.

-The first 6 of 8 Airbus A350-900s for SAS were delivered to the airline in 2019 and were to be to operate long-haul routes from 2020.
-The A350 will first fly on the Copenhagen and Chicago route, with the airline planning Beijing, New York, Tokyo, Shanghai, Hong Kong and San Francisco when more A350 are delivered.
+The first six of eight Airbus A350-900s for SAS were delivered to the airline in 2019 and were to be operating long-haul routes from 2020.
+The A350 will first fly on the Copenhagen and Chicago route, with the airline planning Beijing, New York, Tokyo, Shanghai, Hong Kong and San Francisco when more A350 aircraft are delivered.